unspecific/training/BSidesDFW2022/Intro_to_Linux/README.md

 * Live USBs will be provided.
 * Laptop needed for hands on.

+## Goals
+- Learn what Linux is
+- Learn to install Linux
+- Learn Standard interfaces
+- Identify and understand common command line tools
+- Fell confident using Linux
+- Figure out how to escape vi/vim

 ## Installation
 - Follow the prompts
 - Live Boot vs Install